xenloops/securityKB/ai_llm.md

 * Prevent leaking sensitive information through error messages or configuration details.

 ## Supply Chain Controls

+Securing the supply chain of LLM development and deployment protects against compromised dependencies.
+Vetting vendors, verifying software provenance, and continuous monitoring of third-party integrations reduce the risk of malicious infiltration.

 * Carefully vet data sources and suppliers.
 Regularly review and audit supplier security and access for changes in their security posture or terms and conditions.
 * Employ vulnerability scanning, management, and patching components.
 For development environments with access to sensitive data, apply these controls in those environments, too.